singhanjali33375-rgb/k8s-monitoring-prometheus-grafana-elk/README.md

 issue detection in cloud-native applications.
 🎯 Interview One-Line Explanation
 “Prometheus handles metrics, Grafana visualizes performance, and ELK Stack centralizes logs for fast debugging.”
+Implemented real-time Kubernetes monitoring and observability using Prometheus, Grafana, and ELK Stack for performance analysis, centralized logging, and issue detection in cloud-native applications.